jyantsss/bandit_otw/README.md

 step3: If step2 not working, then use “ git tag”

 step4: use the command “git show secret” to see if pw is there.
+# Level 31-32

+## Password:

+3O9RfhqyAlVBEZpVb6LYStshZoqoSx5K

+## Process:

+You are suppose to push a file in a repo mentioned in this level.

+step1:  read the [readme.md](http://readme.md) file in git repo

+step2: make a file using “touch key.txt”

+step3: write the content in file as mentioned in readme file using command “nano key.txt”

+step4: cat the file you made.

+step5: git add key.txt. you will get an error due to .gitignore file.

+step6: ls -la to see the .gitignore file

+step7: rm .gitignore

+step8: ls -la to see if it exist or not.

+step9:  git add key.txt

+step10: “git push”

+step11: pushing will be failed but you will get the pw in the response message.